nesquena/rabl/README.md

 Caching works by saving the entire template output to the Rails cache_store.

-Requires Rails, action_controller.perform_caching set to true in your environment, and `cache` to be set to a key (object that has cache_key defined, array or string).
+Requires Rails, `action_controller.perform_caching` set to true in your environment, and `cache` to be set to a key (object that has cache_key method, array or string).

 ```ruby
 # app/views/users/show.json.rabl